 - They are looking for a highly motivated individual with an MSc in biology or related discipline.

 - The ideal applicant has experience in working with plants and thrives in an international working environment.
 Knowledge in genome-engineering and/or protein biochemistry is a plus.

 - Applicants should hold an MSc degree in Biology or Biotechnology with good results and good English skills.

 - As criteria for the assessment of your qualifications, emphasis will also be laid on previous publications (if any) and relevant work experience.

 How to Apply

-The application, in English, must be submitted electronically by clicking apply now below.
+The application, in English, must be submitted electronically.

-- Cover Letter, detailing your motivation and background for applying for the PhD project
+- Cover Letter, stating your motivation and background for applying for the specific PhD project (max.
+1 page).

 - Diploma and transcripts of records (BSc and MSc)